hkbuttar/matchstate/models/README.md

-importance), but checking *why* revealed a real problem: several clubs used one formation almost exclusively that season (Arsenal 4-2-3-1 in 19/19 home matches, Chelsea 18/19, Leicester 4-4-2 in 16/19) -- with only 20 teams appearing in both train and test (Step 1's StatsBomb coverage constraint means there's no "unseen team" holdout), formation functions as a near-team-identity fingerprint rather than a dynamic in-game signal.
+importance), but checking *why* revealed a real problem: several clubs used one formation almost exclusively that season (Arsenal 4-2-3-1 in 19/19 home matches, Chelsea 18/19, Leicester 4-4-2 in 16/19) -- with only 20 teams appearing in both train and test (the StatsBomb single-season coverage constraint, see `data/README.md`, means there's no "unseen team" holdout), formation functions as a near-team-identity fingerprint rather than a dynamic in-game signal.
 Confirmed empirically, not just by suspicion: held-out Brier score was **worse with formation included** (0.3441) than without (0.3110) -- a